tlhumphrey2/EasyFastHPCCoAWS/README.md

 Configuring and deploying an HPCC System on AWS from linux is a three-step process when using the HPCC CloudFormation template, [MyHPCCCloudFormationTemplate.json](MyHPCCCloudFormationTemplate.json), and accompanying scripts found in this repository.
+Also, newly added (as of 2018/03/23) is another Cloudformation template [MultiThorHPCCCloudFormationTemplate.json](MultiThorHPCCCloudFormationTemplate.json) for multi-thor and/or multi-roxie clusters.
+It is used much like the 1st mentioned template except you put the contents of the folder, MultiThorAWSInstanceFiles, in an s3 bucket with your ssh pem file (step 2, below).

 The three-step process is:

 1. Clone the github repository https://github.com/tlhumphrey2/EasyFastHPCCoAWS